steve-anunknown/haal/README.md

 ### Systems under learning

 Systems under learning are defined by the `SUL` typeclass, parameterized by the types of their inputs and outputs.
 They must implement functions that allow them to be queried by learning algorithms and equivalence oracles.
+They are also parameterized by a monad which they operate in.
+For example, a SUL that is an external program performs IO actions, whereas a SUL that is a pure function operates in the Identity monad.

 ### Automata